BIOGRAPHY

 Chief conductor of the Niederbayerische Philharmonie

-Starting from the 2023/24 season Ektoras Tartanis is the new chief conductor of the South Bavarian Philharmonic, with which he is establishing a new symphony concert and podcast series, making classical music accessible to a wide audience.
+From the 2023/24 season on Ektoras Tartanis serves as the chief conductor of the South Bavarian Philharmonic, with which he is establishing a new symphony concert and podcast series, making classical music accessible to a wide audience.
 The focus of his work builds the great romantic repertoire that he exposes with an emphasis on the works of Anton Bruckner.

 He was awarded the „Young Artist of the Year“-prize for the season 2023/24 by the Union of Greek Critics for his „outstanding and groundbreaking interpretation“ of Beethovens’ 5th symphony.